In hindsight our trip members were very grateful that Crotch Lake was last in line when lake names were being handed out.

 After some time, the mosquitoes left, and it was time to clean up dishes, take a moonlight swim, and then retire, each to our own tent.

 Feeling the effects of the hot sun, we returned the final kilometer or so to our launch point, it was about 5 p.m.
 Would we do the Crotch again, yes!
-We each talked about how good it would be mid-week.
+We each talked about how good it would be mid-week with even less traffic.

 We saw several other groups canoeing, and kayaking, and here on the Crotch, it seems there is peace between the boaters and canoers, even on a long weekend.